From Script to Screen

 performance.
 We’ll explore specific tools and techniques used by actors and

 directors and gain experiential insight into the actor's and director's craft.
-Conducted by David Swann (Actor, Director Round the Twist, Crackers, The Sounds of Aus, You're Skitting Me).
+Conducted by David Swann (Writer, Actor, Film & TV Director Round the Twist, Crackers, The Sounds of Aus, You're Skitting Me).

 Friday 3 January.